 Addiction treatment for someone who has fibromyalgia must include a comprehensive care plan that includes medical treatment.
 The person must have the symptoms of their fibromyalgia effectively managed, including pain management, to successfully treat their substance abuse issues.

 (September 2018).
 Signs and Symptoms of Fibromyalgia.
-Healthline.
-Retrieved April 2019 from from https://www.healthline.com/health/fibromyalgia/signs-of-fibromyalgia
+Healthline. from https://www.healthline.com/health/fibromyalgia/signs-of-fibromyalgia

 (September 2017).
 What Medicines Treat Fibromyalgia?
-WebMD.
-Retrieved April 2019 from from https://www.webmd.com/fibromyalgia/guide/medicines-to-treat-fibromyalgia
+WebMD. from https://www.webmd.com/fibromyalgia/guide/medicines-to-treat-fibromyalgia

 (January 2007).
 Fibromyalgia, chronic fatigue, and adult attention deficit hyperactivity disorder in the adult: A case study.
-Psychopharmacology Bulletin.
-Retrieved April 2019 from from https://www.ncbi.nlm.nih.gov/pubmed/17285103
+Psychopharmacology Bulletin. from https://www.ncbi.nlm.nih.gov/pubmed/17285103